This document provides answers to the most frequently asked questions about Cloud Manager in AEM as a Cloud Service.

 You may receive a

-403 error such as the following when attempting to list or set pipeline variables via
+403 error such as the following when attempting to list or set pipeline variables by way of

 $ aio cloudmanager:list-pipeline-variables 222 Cannot get variables: https://cloudmanager.adobe.io/api/program/111/pipeline/222/variables (403 Forbidden) $ aio cloudmanager:set-pipeline-variables 222 --variable TEST 1 Cannot get variables: https://cloudmanager.adobe.io/api/program/111/pipeline/222/variables (403 Forbidden) $ aio cloudmanager:set-environment-variables 1755 --variable TEST 1 setting variables... !
 Cannot set variables: https://cloudmanager.adobe.io/api/program/111/environment/222/variables (403 Forbidden)

-In this case, the user executing these commands needs to be added to the Deployment Manager role in the Admin Console.
+In this case, the user running these commands must be added to the Deployment Manager role in the Admin Console.

 See API Permissions for more details.